gzavaglia/contactbook/README.md

 ## Gio's Flatiron Rails Project

-This is my 3rd project with Flatiron.
-This projects encapsules everything learn up to this point: Ruby, HTML, CSS, ActiveRecord, Rails, CRUD & REST.
+This is my 4th project with Flatiron.
+This projects encapsules everything learn up to this point: JavaScript, Ruby, HTML, CSS, ActiveRecord, Rails, CRUD & REST.

 ## The App

-This application helps you keep track of your favorite workouts!
-You can find the main workout database and add them to your list.
-Just Sign up/Log in using an email or through Facebook and start pumping iron!
+This is a single page app

 ## Getting Started